Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 - Obtain and retain a GP letter confirming diabetes diagnosis.

-- At year-end, enter the qualifying total in myAccount under Health Expenses.
+- At year-end, enter the qualifying total in the Revenue system under Health Expenses.

 Type 1 and Type 2 diabetes